France wants the European Union to wage war against bibliometrics

 https://pacheco-torgal.blogspot.com/2021/11/evaluating-researchers-in-fast-and.html

-In fact, there´s absolutely nothing disruptive about it.
-In fact, is just a way to spend more money on peer review instead of using bibliometrics to help the peer-review assessment and thus saving millions that could be used to fund research and hire researchers.
+In fact, there´s absolutely nothing truly disruptive about it.
+Instead, is just a way to spend more money on peer review rather than harnessing bibliometrics to enhance the peer-review process.
+This could potentially result in significant cost savings amounting to millions of dollars, which could then be directed towards supporting research endeavors and recruiting researchers.
 As Peter Drucker used to say “You can’t manage what you can’t measure”

-So let me tell you about my country, Portugal, which tried both ways.
-In a previous Portuguese research assessment of 2013, the international experts of the panels were entirely free to base their assessment on visits to the research units and also on a bibliometric study based on Scopus carried out by Elsevier that produced several metrics (Publications per FTE, Citations per FTE, h-index, Field-Weighted Citation Impact, Top cited publications, National and International Collaborations).
+Allow me to provide you with some insights into my homeland, Portugal, which has experimented with both approaches.
+In a prior Portuguese research assessment conducted in 2013, the international experts serving on the evaluation panels enjoyed complete autonomy.
+They had the freedom to evaluate research units through on-site visits and also had access to a comprehensive bibliometric analysis, utilizing data from Scopus, which was expertly conducted by Elsevier and generated a range of valuable metrics (Publications per FTE, Citations per FTE, h-index, Field-Weighted Citation Impact, Top cited publications, National and International Collaborations).

-But in the last years, we had a Science Minister with similar ideas to the French bibliometric haters so in the last research assessment exercise of 2018 where 348 research units composed of almost 20.000 researchers were evaluated the Evaluation Guide clearly dictated that absolutely no metric could be used by the panels (note that all panels were composed by international experts, 51 from UK, 21 from USA, 17 from Germany, 17 from France, 11 from The Netherlands, 8 from Finland, 8 from Ireland, 7 from Switzerland, 6 from Sweden, 5 from Norway and also from other countries).
+However, in recent years, we experienced a shift in perspective, with a Science Minister who shared similar sentiments with those critical of bibliometrics in France.
+During the most recent research assessment in 2018, which involved the evaluation of 348 research units comprising nearly 20,000 researchers, the Evaluation Guide clearly dictated that absolutely no metric could be used by the panels (note that all panels were composed by international experts, 51 from UK, 21 from USA, 17 from Germany, 17 from France, 11 from The Netherlands, 8 from Finland, 8 from Ireland, 7 from Switzerland, 6 from Sweden, 5 from Norway and also from other countries).

-However, after the research assessment was concluded i search all the reports of all scientific areas and found that the reviewers have given a lot of value to the number of publications and the “quality” of journals (despite the fact that they were not allowed by the Evaluation Guide).
+Nonetheless, once the research assessment had concluded, I conducted an extensive search through all the reports across various scientific areas.
+What I discovered was that the reviewers assigned significant importance to the quantity of publications and the perceived “quality” of journals, even though such considerations were expressly prohibited by the Evaluation Guide.
 I found that “publications”, “quartiles” and even “impact factors” were mentioned in the assessment reports more than 500 times.
-Meaning that in the absence of any metric the international experts (most ironically) decide to use the worst of them all.
+Meaning that in the absence of any metric the international experts (somewhat ironically) decide to use the worst of them all.

-PS – Could it be that France’s hatred of metrics is due to the fact that it has a low number of highly cited articles and a low number of highly cited scientists, such that it cannot even appear in this group of 17 countries of Scopus Highly Cited Scientists per million inhabitants? https://pacheco-torgal.blogspot.com/2021/11/switzerland-denmark-and-sweden-has.html Also if France’s research performance was assessed in terms of funding efficiency (as was suggested by Wohlrabe et al. 2019 and also by de Marco 2019) then France’s performance would be even worse.
+PS – Could it be that France’s hatred of metrics is due to the fact that it has a low number of highly cited articles and a low number of highly cited scientists, such that it cannot even appear in this group of 17 countries of Scopus Highly Cited Scientists per million inhabitants? https://pacheco-torgal.blogspot.com/2021/11/switzerland-denmark-and-sweden-has.html Furthermore, when evaluating France’s research performance through the lens of funding efficiency, as proposed by both Wohlrabe et al. 2019 and also by de Marco 2019) it becomes evident that France’s performance falls even further below expectations.